tgoulder4/stationspy/README.md

-# trainspy 🔍
+# trainspy 2.0 🔍

 Get departures at any UK train station & recieve instant real-time updates on trains throughout their journey via this fast & free RealTimeTrains scraper.
+Version 2.0 brings exact location tracking with precise latitude & longitude co-ordinates!

 _Add me on discord - I'd love to hear your feedback! @tyetiesthetie_